Hanfu: Ban of hufu, return to hanfu, and cultural integration

 The Ming dynasty developed a new attire from Yuan dynasty's terlig: tieli; it is a cross-collared, long sleeved robe with dense and narrow pleats all around the lower hem.
 The tieli was mainly worn by the upper class and rarely worn by the lower class.
 In the Veritable Records of the Joseon Dynasty, tieli were recorded as ch'obli (帖裡), bestowed as present by the Ming dynasty from the year 1424; however, the terlig-style attires found in both countries differed from each other in terms of form and historical development.
 The jisün that had been popular in the Yuan dynasty was also worn by the court bodyguards, the xiaowei (校尉; guards of honour), the brocade guards, and by court servants.
 The yesa robe, which mixed Han and Mongol elements was worn as an informal attire by emperors, princes, ministers, and officials in early Ming dynasty; it was worn as a formal uniforms during the middle period of the Ming dynasty; it was worn as a casual dress worn by scholar-officials during the mid-to-late period of the Ming dynasty; and eventually it was worn by Ming court eunuchs, servants and commoners in the late Ming.

 The boli hat worn by the Mongols in the Yuan dynasty influenced the Han Chinese and continued to be used widely in the Ming dynasty in the form of the damao, which was worn by the government clerks and family servants.
 The use of the damao by the family servants of the Ming officials and the imperial family contributed popularity spread of that hat which eventually become a symbol of low-ranking servants.

-Other new Ming dynasty attires influenced by the Yuan dynasty include the small hat (小帽; xiaomao) or liuheyitong mao (六合一統帽), the dahu.
+Other new Ming dynasty attires influenced by the Yuan dynasty include the buttoned jackets known as bijia (比甲) or zhaojia (罩甲), small hat (小帽; xiaomao) or liuheyitong mao (六合一統帽), and the dahu.
 Archeological evidence from the tombs of Ming dynasty princes show that the Mongol-style attire continued to exist well until the 15th century.
-The Ming dynasty also adopted bijia, humao, and a waistcoat with buttons at the front from Yuan dynasty.
+The Ming dynasty also adopted humao, and a waistcoat with buttons at the front from Yuan dynasty.

 A gathering of government officials in Changfu in front of the emperor.